aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 [Document](http://www.aspose.com/api/net/words/aspose.words/document), [Section](http://www.aspose.com/api/net/words/aspose.words/section), [Paragraph](http://www.aspose.com/api/net/words/aspose.words/paragraph), [Table](http://www.aspose.com/api/net/words/aspose.words.tables/table), [Shape](http://www.aspose.com/api/net/words/aspose.words.drawing/shape), [Run](http://www.aspose.com/api/net/words/aspose.words/run), and all other ellipses on the diagram are Aspose.Words objects that represent elements of the Word document.

-### Get a Node Type {#get-a-node-type}
+### Get a Type of Nodes {#get-a-node-type}

 Although the [Node](https://apireference.aspose.com/net/words/aspose.words/node) class is sufficient enough to distinguish different nodes from each other, Aspose.Words provides the [NodeType](https://apireference.aspose.com/net/words/aspose.words/nodetype) enumeration to simplify some API tasks, such as selecting nodes of a specific type.

 The type of each node can be obtained using the [NodeType](https://apireference.aspose.com/net/words/aspose.words/node/properties/nodetype) property.
 This property returns a **NodeType** enumeration value.
 For example, a paragraph node represented by the **Paragraph** class returns **NodeType**.**Paragraph**, and a table node represented by the **Table** class returns **NodeType**.**Table**.

-The following example shows how to get a node type using the **NodeType** enumeration:
+The following example demonstrates how to get a node type using the **NodeType** enumeration:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Node-ExNode-UseNodeType.cs" >}}

 ## Document Tree Navigation {#document-tree-navigation}

-Aspose.Words represents a document as a node tree, which enables you to navigate between nodes.
+Aspose.Words represents a document as a node tree, which allows you to navigate between nodes.
 This section describes how to explore and navigate the document tree in Aspose.Words.

 When you open the sample document, presented earlier, in the Document Explorer, the node tree appears exactly as it is represented in Aspose.Words.